-Designed to introduce Internet programming to students who are not computer science majors.
-Topics include web page design, scripting languages, graphics animation, image handling, keyboard and mouse handling, document object model and graphical interface control objects.
-Some coverage of VBScript and conversion from Microsoft Office® applications to web pages.
+Designed to introduce web programming to students who are not computer science majors.
+Topics include web-page design, scripting languages, graphics animation, image handling, event handling, document object model and graphical interface control objects.
 No credit toward computer science major.
 Offered periodically.

 Discrete mathematical structures and their application to computer science including formal mathematical notation and proofs, algorithms, computer related arithmetic, propositional logic, predicate logic, set theory, graphics, relations and databases, functions, matrices and combinatorics.
 Prereq: Placement in MATH 151 or higher.

 Introduction to computer programming for the student not intending to major in computer science or related fields.
 Emphasis on learning to develop programs in an appropriate programming language (currently Python) to manipulate and analyze data from domains such as science, business, engineering, and the humanities.
 Pre or Co-req: MATH 130 or MATH 234 or MATH 235 or MATH 333 or ECON 231 or GEOG 292 or CHEM 265 or BIOL 375.
 4 s.h.
 CREDIT MAY NOT BE RECEIVED FOR CSCI 161 and CSCI 151.